 Does It Hurt?

 "That depends on a person’s pain threshold," Kosoglu says.
 Some people compare the sensation of laser removal to being spattered with drops of hot bacon grease or snapping a thin rubber band against the skin.
-A trained dermatologist will be able to adjust the treatment to the patient’s comfort level.
+A trained dermatologist will be able to adjust the treatment to the patient’s comfort level and use topical anesthetics (painkillers) to reduce the pain.

 Generally speaking, just one laser treatment won't do the trick.
 According to the American Academy of Dermatology, the procedure requires multiple treatments (typically six to 10) depending on a tattoo's size and colors, and requires a few weeks of healing time between procedures.
 Some side effects may include pinpoint bleeding, redness, or soreness, none of which should last for long.